Topeka Presbyterian Manor recently hosted a reception for the winning artists in the annual Art is Ageless® juried competition.

-“We are honored to exhibit artwork by seniors,” said Danica Loftin, Art is Ageless coordinator.
+“We are honored to exhibit artwork by seniors,” said Jami Colson, marketing director.
 “Art is Ageless is unique in featuring only the works of artists age 65 and older.
 Our artists prove that art, in any form, is an ageless ambition.”

 Winners in the Topeka Presbyterian Manor Art is Ageless juried competition were:

 Judge’s Choice: Barbara Reser, “Eternity II,” Mixed Media/Crafts (professional)